Monopond/fax-api-client-csharp/README.md

 ```

 ### Assigning a Timezone in the request:
-The Timezone will be used to format the datetime in the fax header, a request similar to the following example below.
+The Timezone will be used to format the datetime display in the fax header, a request similar to the following example below.

 ```C#
          private static void sendFaxSample(ApiService apiClient)